VisionEval/VisionEval-Docs/docs/09-estimation.md

 This module processes default carbon intensity of electricity consumption for all counties

-* This module step uses data sources including ?
+* Data sources include ?
-* This module step uses model types including Tabulation of data
+* Model types include Tabulation of data
-* This module step is estimated using the following methods: Data file in inst/extdata/power_co2.csv
+* Estimation uses the following methods: Data file in inst/extdata/power_co2.csv
-* This module step is documented in R Script only, no md file produced
+* Documented in R Script only, no md file produced

 The models in this model step are: